Jacob Meyers Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.37 team ERA that ranks 18th across all MLB pitching staffs.
+- The Red Sox have a 4.38 team ERA that ranks 18th among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 167 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- The lefty's last time out came on Thursday against the Washington Nationals, when he went 4 1/3 innings, surrendering two earned runs while allowing two hits.
+- The left-hander last appeared on Thursday against the Houston Astros, when he tossed five innings, allowing four earned runs while giving up six hits.

-- The 34-year-old has a 4.50 ERA and 10.7 strikeouts per nine innings across 13 games this season, while giving up a batting average of .227 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.